Skip to Main Content

 • Deposit the author-accepted manuscript in the University of Reading's institutional repository, CentAUR, as soon as possible after acceptance.

-The CentAUR team will make sure that you have sent the correct version of your output and will check the publisher's policies on open access.
+The CentAUR team will make sure that you have sent the correct version of your output and will check the publisher's policies on Open Access.
 It may be that your output may not be available to download from the repository for up to two years depending on the publisher's embargo.
-However, by making sure that the output is in the repository, you will fulfill your funder's policies on open access and your output should comply with the open access requirements for submissions to the next Research Excellence Framework exercise (REF 2021).
+However, by making sure that the output is in the repository, your output should comply with the Open Access requirements for submissions to the next Research Excellence Framework exercise .

 CentAUR is not just a compliance tool for authors.
 Each month, thousands of readers from across the world access the content in CentAUR and download the manuscripts.
 This can be a vital way for researchers without access to a well-resourced library to access the latest research.
 The access and download statistics for CentAUR are posted on the Open Research at Reading Blog each month.